BFavier/bfavier.github.io/introduction_to_machine_learning/introduction_to_machine_learning.md

 ## Visualizing model performances

-After training a model it can be usefull to visualize the result of the training to give a qualitative estimation of the model performance and to diagnosis when the model doesn't tran correcly.
+After training a model it can be usefull to visualize the result of the model on test data to give a qualitative estimation of the model performance and to diagnosis when the model didn't train correcly.
 For regression model it can be usefull to visualize a prediction/target scatter plot.
 If the model is perfect, all points are on the y=x axis.

 ![visualize regression](images/model_performance_visualization/fitting.png)